The Quadratic and Cubic Characters of 2: Eisenstein Integers, Gauss and Jacobi Sums, and the Uniqueness of a Representation of Primes

+\begin{rem} Regarding the Eisenstein integer $J(\chi,\chi)=a+b\omega$, an important result states that when $p\equiv 1\pmod{3}$, we have $a\equiv -1\pmod{3}$ and $b\equiv 0\pmod{3}$.
+The section on Jacobi sums in \cite{ireland1990classical} explains this result in necessary depth, as it is certainly not trivial and depends on some results about Jacobi sums that lie beyond the scope of this paper.
+We will use this fact in the proof of Theorem \ref{Theorem: MAIN THEOREM}. \end{rem}

 We are now prepared to prove the final result of this section.
-The proof for uniqueness can be completed by considering each case, but we give the much more approachable proof of existence in favor of its implications.
+We will not present the proof for uniqueness as it becomes rather technical, but we give the more approachable proof of existence in favor of its implications.

-\begin{thm} If $p\equiv 1\pmod{3}$, then there exist unique integers $A$ and $B$ that are determined up to sign such that $4p=A^{2}+27B^{2}$. \end{thm} \begin{proof} We want to manipulate the expression $a^{2}-ab+b^{2}$ to be in a unique form.
-Proposition \ref{Proposition: exist integers a and b st a^2-ab+b^2} guarantees the existence of such integers $a$ and $b$.
-Notice that even if $a$ and $b$ are positive, the expression is not unique because
+\begin{thm} If $p\equiv 1\pmod{3}$, then there exist unique integers $A$ and $B$ that are determined up to sign such that $4p=A^{2}+27B^{2}$. \end{thm} \begin{proof} We want to manipulate $a^{2}-ab+b^{2}$ to be in a unique form.
+Proposition \ref{Proposition: exist integers a and b st a^2-ab+b^2} guarantees the existence of such $a$ and $b$.
+Notice that even if $a,b>0$, the representation is not unique for $p\equiv 1\pmod{3}$ because

 both of which are in the form $x^{2}-xy+y^{2}$ for $x,y\in\ZZ$.
 We will manipulate this expression such that it is unique.
 Recall that $p=a^{2}-ab+b^{2}$.
 Then